Adroiti/docs-for-code-review-tools/Cppcheck/signedCharArrayIndex.md

-Pattern: Signed char array index
+Pattern: Signed `char` used as array index

 Issue: -